Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 value=executors*(agents+servers)*10,

-in which executors represents the value of smart.cmdlet.executors in SSM, and agents as well as servers represent the number of smart agents and servers respectively.
+in which executors_num represents the value of smart.cmdlet.executors in SSM, and agents_num and servers_num represent the number of smart agents and servers respectively.
 ```xml
     <property>
         <name>dfs.datanode.balance.max.concurrent.moves</name>